Simple universal models capture all classical spin physics: Universal Hamiltonian Simulation -- discrete spins

-\begin{proof} The ``only if'' direction is trivial.
-The closure part follows immediately from the definition of universality (\cref{def:universal}): the model must be able to simulate \emph{any} $H^1_{AB}$, $H^2_{BC}$ and $H = H^1_{AB} + H^2_{BC}$, including any $H^1_{AB}$ and $H^2_{BC}$ that are in the universal model itself.
-The faithful reduction part follows immediately from the fact that the 2D Ising model with fields admits a faithful reduction from \textsc{SAT}: one Hamiltonian that must be simulatable by the universal model is the 2D Ising Hamiltonian.
+\begin{proof}[of \cref{thm:universal_characterisation}] The ``only if'' direction is immediate.
+The closure part follows immediately from the definition of universality (\cref{def:universal}): the model must be able to simulate \emph{any} $H^{(1)}_{A}$, $H^{(2)}_{B}$ and $H = H^{(1)}_{A} + H^{(2)}_{B}$, including any $H^{(1)}_{A}$ and $H^{(2)}_{B}$ that are in the universal model itself.
+The faithful reduction part follows immediately from the fact that the 2D Ising model with fields admits a faithful reduction from \textsc{SAT} (\cref{lem:2DIsing}): one Hamiltonian that must be simulatable by the universal model is the 2D Ising model with fields.

 To prove the ``if'' direction, it will be sufficient to show that we can simulate a single $k$-body Hamiltonian term.
 We will then apply this to each term in the Hamiltonian separately, and use closure of the model to assemble the resulting simulations of the local terms into a simulation of the full Hamiltonian.
-We therefore focus initially on a $k$-body target Hamiltonian $H'$.
+We therefore focus initially on a single $k$-body term $H'$.
 We will first prove that the model satisfies \cref{part:eigenvalues,part:eigenstates} of \cref{def:simulation}, before extending the construction to prove \cref{part:partition_function}.

 To achieve the required separation of energy scales (cf.\ \cref{def:simulation}), we will use the reduction from \textsc{SAT} three times, and combine the resulting Hamiltonians (see \cref{fig:proof-completeness-spins}).
 Each use of the reduction will in general introduce new auxiliary spins (see \cref{def:faithful}).
 We assume without loss of generality that the reduction gives a Hamiltonian whose ground state energy is~0, and all excited states have energy at least~1, as this can always be achieved by shifting and rescaling the energy.